bikashs20250018/MIT653-Research-Methods-Group-2/Week3_LiteratureReview.md

 ### Purpose

-To examine how Artificial Intelligence has been applied in higher education and identify research trends.
+To determine how Artificial Intelligence has been applied in higher education and what the most recent trends have been with regard to this application.

 ### Key Findings

-- AI supports personalised learning.
+- AI has supported personalised learning.
-- Intelligent Tutoring Systems improve student learning.
+- Intelligent Tutoring Systems improved student learning.
-- Learning analytics assist instructors in monitoring student progress.
+- Learning analytics assisted instructors in evaluating students' progress.
-- Adaptive learning improves student engagement.
+- Adaptive learning increased student engagement.

 ### Contribution to Our Research

-This paper provides a strong theoretical foundation for AI-powered personalised learning in higher education and explains how adaptive learning technologies improve learning experiences.
+This study provides a solid theoretical basis for AI-powered personalized learning in higher education, and it describes how adaptive learning technologies can create better learning experiences.

 ### Research Gap

-The authors identified that very few studies investigated educators' perspectives and real classroom implementation of AI technologies.
+The authors concluded that there were few studies that evaluated educator's perceptions of AI technologies and their use in actual classrooms.

 ---